-Jim Grenier, Preserves and Facilities Manager
+Jim Grenier, Facilities Manager

 Jim came to DRA in 2016 through a partnership with the Veterans’ Administration, which later evolved into a permanent part-time position managing DRA’s multiple facilities on two campuses and assisting the Lands and Stewardship Director with managing the DRA’s extensive trails and conservation properties.